Equinnax711/Danny-s-Diner-Case-Study/README.md

 ORDER BY customer_id ASC;
 ~~~

+Steps:
+- From the intermediate table, select the three needed columns for the question, customer_id, product_name, and order_date.
+- LEFT JOIN the menu table onto the intermediate table through product_id to bring the product_name column over
+- Use WHERE to select all rows where the rank is 1.
+In this case, when rank = 1, it represents the latest transaction at which the person was not a member.

 <p align="center">
   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/5dcd3f3481d1bbcfa49fdd012ac0e4eed234f735/Pictures/Q7%20table%202.jpg">
 </p>

+- Customer A bought both sushi and curry just before becoming a member.
+- Customer B bought sushi just before becoming a member.
+- Customer C never became a member, therefore leaving them with no meal purchased before becoming a member.

 ### 8. What is the total items and amount spent for each member before they became a member?
 ~~~ruby